SAP/ownid-developer-tutorial/src/server-sdk.md

 3. Add OwnIdSdk services

 Go to `StartUp.cs`.
-Find `ConfigureServices` method and use `AddOwnId(...)` extension at the start to add mandatory services and attach already `UserProfile` and `UserHandler`.
+Find `ConfigureServices` method and use `AddOwnId(...)` extension at the start to add mandatory services and attach  `UserProfile` and `UserHandler`.

-SetKeys method can be removed and also the following one, methodWithBaseSettings, if you set the fields in appsettings.json (manually or using the configuration tool).
+SetKeys method can be removed as well as methodWithBaseSettings, if you set up the fields in appsettings.json (manually or using the configuration tool).
 The configuration tool can either be used to create the key pair only or to get user input for all necessary parameters and set them in appsettings.json.

 ```cs
 public void ConfigureServices(IServiceCollection services)